aws-samples/aws-security-hub-workshop/docs/02-custom-insights-findings.md

 ![Config](./images/02-unapproved-ami-finding.png)

-You now have setup in place that helps demonstrate how you can send custom findings into Security Hub using AWS data sources and EventBridge rules.
+You now have a setup in place that helps demonstrate how you can send custom findings into Security Hub using AWS data sources and EventBridge rules.

 !!!In your environment the Lambda function **find-secrets-without-rotation** checks for secrets that have a rotation time that is beyond the max days parameter on the function.
 When secrets are found with a rotation time beyond what is defined in the function a finding is created in Security Hub.
 Take some time to explore the Lambda function to see how you can directly send custom findings into Security Hub.